Spectral Augmentation for Self-Supervised Learning on Graphs: Spectral Augmentation on Graphs

 where $\eta_t>0$ is the learning rate for step $t$, and $\mathcal{P}_\mathcal{S}(\mathbf{a})=\text{argmin}_{\mathbf{s}\in\mathcal{S}}\|\mathbf{s-a}\|^2_2$ is the projection operator at $\mathbf{a}$ over the constraint set $\mathcal{S}$.
 The gradient $\nabla\mathcal{L}_\text{GS}(\mathbf{\Delta}_2^{(t-1)})$ can be calculated via chain rule, with a closed-form gradient over eigenvalues: for a real and symmetric matrix $\mathbf{L}$, the derivatives of its $k$-th eigenvalue $\lambda_k$ is $\partial\lambda_k/\partial\mathbf{L}=\mathbf{u}_{k}\mathbf{u}_{k}^{\top}$~\citep{rogers1970derivatives}, where $\mathbf{u}_k$ is the corresponding eigenvector.
 Note that the derivative calculation requires distinct eigenvalues, which does not hold for graphs satisfying \textit{automorphism}~\citep{godsil1981full}.
 To avoid such cases, we add a small noise term to the adjacency matrix\footnote{The form of $(\mathbf{N}+\mathbf{N}^{\top})/2$ is to keep the perturbed adjacency matrix symmetric for undirected graphs.}, e.g., $\mathbf{A+C\circ \Delta}+ \varepsilon\times(\mathbf{N}+\mathbf{N}^{\top})/2$, where each entry in $\mathbf{N}$ is sampled from a uniform distribution $\mathcal{U}(0,1)$ and $\varepsilon$ is a very small constant.
 Such a noise addition will almost surely break the graph automorphism, thus enabling a valid gradient calculation of eigenvalues.
 The convergence of optimizing opposite $\mathbf{\Delta}_1$ and $\mathbf{\Delta}_2$ is empirically shown in Appendix~\ref{sec:convergence}.
 Meanwhile, the behavior of spectral augmentation in the spatial domain is analyzed in Appendix~\ref{sec:behavior}.

 \textbf{Scalability.} For $T$ iterations, the time complexity of optimizing such a scheme is $\mathcal{O}(Tn^3)$ due to the eigen-decomposition $\text{eig}(\cdot)$ in $\mathcal{L}_\text{GS}$, which is prohibitively expensive for large graphs.
-To reduce the computational cost, instead of measuring the spectral change over all eigenvalues, we only maintain the $K$ lowest- and highest-eigenvalues which are the most informative suggested by spectral graph theory.
-The performance when varying $K$ is studied in Appendix~\ref{sec:appendix_k}.
-Using selective eigen-decomposition via the Lanczos Algorithm~\citep{parlett1979lanczos}, the time complexity can be recuded to $\mathcal{O}(TKn^2)$ \footnote{Since we only require to precompute $\mathbf{\Delta}_1$ and $\mathbf{\Delta}_2$ once, the time complexity is totally acceptable.}.
-The empirical running time for pre-computing the augmentation scheme is provided in Appendix \ref{sec:time} We can further improve the scalability using practical treatments for large graphs~\citep{qiu2020gcc} (e.g., ego-nets sampling, batch training), which is left as our future work.
+To reduce the computational cost, instead of conducting eigen-decomposition on the full graph spectrum, we appeal to selective eigen-decomposition on $K$ lowest- and highest-eigenvalues via the Lanczos Algorithm~\citep{parlett1979lanczos}.
+We consider both low and high eigenvalues in estimating the spectral change, because they play important roles in graph analysis and GNN design, as discussed in Appendix A. More detailed analysis of eigenvalues and the performance when varying $K$ on real-world graphs are provided in Appendix~\ref{sec:appendix_k}.
+Th time complexity is reduced to $\mathcal{O}(TKn^2)$ \footnote{Since we only require to precompute $\mathbf{\Delta}_1$ and $\mathbf{\Delta}_2$ once, the time complexity is totally acceptable.}, and the empirical running time for pre-computing the augmentation scheme is provided in Appendix \ref{sec:time} We can further improve the scalability using practical treatments for large graphs~\citep{qiu2020gcc} (e.g., ego-nets sampling, batch training), which is left as our future work.